potetm/lightweaver/README.md

 None of this should matter for normal usage, however if you see any funny business around cycling, it's _probably_ this algorithm that's throwing you off.

+## Acknowledgements

+Big thank you to @jacobobryant for tipping me off to the pattern of using start/stop functions with a reduce during a dinner at Clojure Conj 2025!
+You should check out his framework [biff](https://github.com/jacobobryant/biff) which uses this pattern for its component management.

 ## License